-I am a firm believer that everyone should visit NYC during the holidays at least once.
-It’s truly a magical experience and, in my opinion, the best place in the United States to be during the holidays.
+I am a firm believer that everyone should visit NYC during the holidays at least once and this weekend guide to NYC during the holidays will give you all the information you need to plan the perfect trip.
+NYC during the holidays is truly a magical experience and, in my opinion, the best place in the United States to be during the holidays.
 I have been fortunate enough to visit NYC during the holidays on several occasions and each time feels like the first time.

 There is so much to see and do during the holidays in NYC, that’s why I decided to put together an ultimate weekend guide to NYC during the holidays.
 This is the exact itinerary I followed on my most recent holiday trip to NYC with my mom (this was her first time in NYC), so I feel this guide is absolutely perfect for first time visitors.

 *Keep in mind this isn’t a complete travel guide.
 This ultimate weekend guide to NYC during the holidays will not include where to eat or offer different hotel suggestions (although, I will be suggesting the hotel I stayed at for this trip, as it is centrally located).
-If you want a complete travel guide, I have written one that you can find here.
+If you want a complete travel guide, I have written a complete New York City Travel Guide that you can read.

 Once you arrive at your hotel and get your things stowed away, freshen up a little and head out for an evening of exploring.